zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/execute.md

 The `Execute` method takes several parameters and the first two parameters are the most important.

- - The first parameter is the sql statement or stored procedure name
+ - The first parameter is the SQL statement or stored procedure name
  - The second parameter is an object that represents the parameters that will be passed to the query/stored procedure

 Here is an example of how to use the `Execute` method.